graysonarts/writing/poorimpulse/episode4.md

 Moments later, he's standing face to face with the callbox at One Hyde Park.
 "Now where is her number?" he talks to himself.
 A woman in a black pants suit walks out the door, narrowing her eyes at him as she exits.
 He smiles, catching the door to hold it open for her as she leaves.

 He slips into the lobby as she turns her head to watch him, phone already to her ear.
 He presses the up button on the lift five times, no more, no less, exactly five, and then puts his hands behind his back.
-He rocks back and farther on his feet as he waits for the doors to open.
+He rocks back and forth on his feet as he waits for the doors to open.

 ***